 We are not here to bash our competition.
 In our opinion, anyone teaching proper gun safety and handling techniques is just fine with us, which brings up a valid question.
 How do you know the self-defense training you're receiving will actually work?
-All of our instructors at Fox Shooting Sports have experience combat, firsthand and on many occasions.
-No video, book or magazine can replace actual, real-world experience.
+All of our instructors at Fox Shooting Sports have experienced combat firsthand and on many occasions.
+No amount of lecture, watching videos or reading books/magazines can replace actual, real-world experience.
 Our training curriculum is comprised of military and law enforcement training tactics built specifically for a civilian environment and is constantly evolving in order to give you the best training possible.

 Yes, as it is required by MN state law.

 No, you must apply in-person at any of the state of Minnesota county sheriffs' office.
 I strongly recommend the Freeborn county, Albert Lea sheriff department.
 They are highly efficient and made the process extremely easy.
 Remember: When you are due for renewal, you will need to apply in the same county you recieved your permit from initially.

 - Photocopy of your Fox Shooting Sports Minnesota completion certificate